IN THIS FINGER LAKES WINE COUNTRY ITINERARY:

-Since 2011, the Finger Lakes has gained increased notoriety for their wines; however, it’s largely still viewed as a place for Riesling or sweet wines.
-Well, I’m here to tell you that couldn’t be further from the truth.
-Yes, you’ll find Riesling – and a lot of it – but much of it dry, not to mention incredibly good, and if you’re into sweet wines, you’ll find those too.
-But, if like me, you prefer dry European-style red wines or dry, cool climate whites, this is a region you’ll want to discover.
-Some of the best domestic Cabernet Franc and Chardonnay I’ve experienced has come from this beautiful wine country (not to mention often while watching a stunning sunset over Seneca Lake), and that’s to say nothing of the other varieties from Riesling and Pinot Noir, to Pinot Blanc and Zweigelt – oh, and there’s bubbly too!
+The Finger Lakes has gained increased notoriety for their wines; however, it’s largely still viewed as a place for Riesling or sweet wines.
+Yes, there is plenty of Riesling – but much of it is dry and incredibly good.
+But for those who prefer dry European-style red wines or dry, cool-climate whites, this is a region you’ll want to discover.
+Some of the best domestic Cabernet Franc and Chardonnay comes from this beautiful wine country (not to mention often while watching a stunning sunset over Seneca Lake), and that’s to say nothing of the other varieties from Riesling and Pinot Noir, to Pinot Blanc and Zweigelt – oh, and there’s bubbly too!

 How to Get To The Finger Lakes Wine Region

 The Finger Lakes are located in central New York State and are comprised of long thin lakes, long ago carved by glaciers.
-If you’re a crazy, road-tripper like me, it’s a 10-hour drive from Chicago or about a 5.5-hour drive from New York City.
-I realize this may be a lot for some, but when you bring home four to five cases of wine because you can’t help yourself, having the car is an advantage.
+It’s a 10-hour drive from Chicago or about a 5.5-hour drive from New York City.
+Although that may seem like a lot, having a car is crucial to stock up on wine!
 However, if you’re only planning a long weekend and don’t live within a few hours’ drive, air travel is best (and if you don’t have a wine suitcase, many of the wineries will ship wine to your home).
-The one time I did fly, I flew into Greater Rochester International Airport on a direct flight with American Airlines.
+Flights are available into the Greater Rochester International Airport on a direct flight with American Airlines.
 However, you can also look at flights from your hometown to Syracuse Hancock International Airport, or the Elmira/Corning Regional Airport.

 Winetraveler Tip: If you fly into Rochester, visit Living Roots Wine & Co. in Rochester before heading to wine country.
 Here you can compare Finger Lakes wines to Australian wines – often the same varieties – made locally in Rochester or at the Wine Co.’s Australian winery.